The McGraw Fellows 2023

 The McGraw Fellowships, an initiative of the Harold W. McGraw, Jr. Center for Business Journalism at the Craig Newmark Graduate School of Journalism at the City University of New York, were created in 2014 to support ambitious coverage of critical issues related to the global economy, finance and business.
 The Fellowships – awarded twice a year – enable experienced journalists to produce deeply reported works of investigative or enterprise journalism that “Follows the Money.”

-The first McGraw Fellows were named in July 2014; more than 65 journalists have since won McGraw Fellowships.
-More than 100 journalists working across a wide array of subjects applied for the latest round of the Fellowships.
+The first McGraw Fellows were named in July 2014; more than 70 journalists have since won McGraw Fellowships.
+Nearly 150 journalists working across a wide array of subjects applied for the latest round of the Fellowships.
 In addition to financial backing, the McGraw Center provides Fellows with editorial guidance and assistance in placing their stories with media outlets.

 The winners were selected through a competitive process.
-The next deadline to apply will be Oct.
-6, 2023.
+The next deadline to apply will be March 31, 2024; Fall 2024 applications will be due Oct.
+6, 2024.
 For more information, please consult the main McGraw Fellowship page and our FAQ.
 You’ll find examples of our previous Fellows’ published work on our Fellowship Stories page.

 Pramod Acharya